annamthomas/work-notes/MultiDataDependentExitVectorization.rst

 Background
 ------------

+Credit: Major part of this section is taken from Philip Reames Background section from the link above.

 The loop vectorizer currently handles single exit loops, where the exit is from the latch.
 If we have early exits from the loop, then we cannot vectorize the loop.
 Here is an example, we currently vectorize.